riyas2327/atlas-examples-terraform/ecs-blue-green/README.md

 By leveraging modules and command line variables in Terraform, we can safely and easily deploy ECS task definitions containing new versions of application images.
 All you need to do is keep switching back and forth between Blue and Green.

 It is also common to do canary style deploys where you start by introducing one new task definition, then slowly scale up to the appropriate amount.
-So instead of going from `0` to `5`, you start with `1` and ensure it deployed successfully and works as expected, then `2`, then `4`, then `5`.
+So instead of going from `0` to `5`, you start with `1` and ensure it deployed successfully and works as expected, then `2`, then `3`, and so on and so forth.

 You can also choose to scale up one group as you scale down the other at the same time.
 This prevents you from having a bunch of extra task definitions hanging around, especially during times in which you'd like the new version to soak for awhile.